Just Keep Breathing

 - My life has been radically changed since I embraced the truth of the scandalous message of God’s grace, mercy, and love!
 (To read a little more about that, visit here).

 - Through my BLOG, all of that may look like a devotional, while we dive into the Bible, (perhaps, a lesson on His grace because I always want to know more and more about that!), discussions on prayer , dreams, or Godly financial decision-making, book reviews, helpful ideas on natural alternatives regarding health and wellness (or what I like to call “God’s original design”), marriage advice, encouragement for other moms out there, or sharing some new worship music with you.

 No matter the topic, I want to be a vessel for God’s truth and love, giving God all of the glory and all of my worship in every single word!

 Because of my very own personal journey with discovering my identity in Jesus Christ by God’s grace, my heart is also to encourage anyone who has struggled with belonging and self-worth, and let them know that nothing will ever be able to satisfy like the Father’s love.

-I live in St. Louis, MO with my husband, our furry son, and our sweet prince, who I get the joy and privilege of watching grow up as I work from home as a freelance writer for various ministries and magazines.
+I live in St. Louis, MO with my husband, our furry son, and our two sweet princes, who I get the joy and privilege of watching grow up as I work from home as a freelance writer for various ministries and magazines.

-I am a contributing writer to iBelieve.com and Crosswalk.com.
-My writing has also been featured in print publications such as Lifeway Women’s Journey Devotional Magazine and Shattered Magazine.
+I am a contributing writer to iBelieve.com and Crosswalk.com and a journalist with Grace Hill Media.
+My writing has also been featured in print publications such as Lifeway Women’s Journey Devotional Magazine (contributing writer since 2015) and Shattered Magazine.